Yoga for the Back: Improving Posture Can Improve Your Long-term Health

 If you're looking to improve posture, why not make it a fun, pleasant, enjoyable experience?
 Consider trying corrective posture exercises based on yoga poses and techniques.

-Studies have shown that yoga helps improve bad posture and even reverse hyperkyphosis, the age-related posture issue also known as dowager's hump.
+Studies have shown that yoga exercises help improve bad posture and even reverse hyperkyphosis, the age-related posture issue also known as dowager's hump.
 Even more than that, yoga creates numerous health benefits for body and mind, ensuring that you don't just improve posture, but also increase well-being, get relief from stress, and even enjoy soime of the many other health benefits yoga offers.

 Our posture is an important dimension of health, which doesn't get the attention it deserves.
 Your posture influences the alignment of the spine and thereby the overall health of your body.
 The spine is the central channel of the nervous system, and when your spine is healthy, the pathways of the nervous system are strong and clear, and vital energy flows unimpeded, creating maximum vitality and well-being.